matuzalemmuller/tcc-engtelecom/gcp/README.md

 ssh-keygen -t rsa -b 4096 -C "email@domain.com"
 ```

-Modify the file `terraform-cluster.tf` to include the user that will be created in the remote VMs and point to the project created in GCP (note that you should include the project ID):
+Modify the file `terraform-infrastructure.tf` to include the user that will be created in the remote VMs and point to the project created in GCP (note that you should include the project ID):
 ```
 (line 3)  default = "user"
 ...